neondatabase/website/content/docs/reference/pgtiktoken.md

 ## What problem does pg_tiktoken solve?

-The `pg_tiktoken` extension addresses the challenge of tokenizing text data within a PostgreSQL database.
-By offering two key functions, `tiktoken_encode` and `tiktoken_count`, it streamlines the process of analyzing and processing text data for a range of applications.
+The `pg_tiktoken` extension makes it easy to tokenize text data in a PostgreSQL database.
+The extension offers two key functions:

-The `tiktoken_encode` function simplifies tokenization by accepting text inputs and returning tokenized outputs.
+- `tiktoken_encode`: Simplifies tokenization by accepting text inputs and returning tokenized outputs.
 This functionality allows users to seamlessly tokenize their text data, facilitating analysis and various use cases.

-The `tiktoken_count` function provides users with the ability to determine the number of tokens in a given text.
-This feature proves particularly useful for adhering to text length limitations, such as those set by OpenAI's language models.
+- `tiktoken_count`: Determines the number of tokens in a given text.
+This feature is particularly useful for adhering to text length limitations, such as those set by OpenAI's language models.

 By leveraging these functions, `pg_tiktoken` effectively simplifies text data tokenization and management within Postgres databases.

 ## Installing the pg_tiktoken extension